zorggn/LoveTracker/readme.md

 ![Here would be an image of the interface...](lovetracker.png "s3m interface")

-No versions, use the commit history to keep track. :V
+No versions, use the commit history to keep track. :V (Will probably do a major rewrite eventually, pushing this from 0.anything to 1.0)

 ### Info

 - S3M module parsing and playback works.
 - Organya parsing and playback works.

-- Needs a 0.11 löve nightly.
+- Needs löve version 11.x

 ### Usage